A Brief History Of Anthony Kennedy's Swing Vote — And The Landmark Cases It Swayed

 It is also likely to have an outsize impact on the office of the presidency itself, having affirmed the chief executive's broad powers to dictate immigration policy as a response to changing conditions abroad.

-Read the full opinion and dissents.
+Read the full opinion and dissents

 Obergefell v.
 Hodges (2015)